 Preheat the oven to 450 degrees.
 Coat a roasting sheet and rack with olive oil cooking spray.

 Season the backside of the bird well with sea salt and freshly cracked pepper, to taste.
 Place the bird, breast side up, on a roasting rack in a roasting pan.

 Mix the butter, zest from 1 orange, 1 minced garlic clove, and chopped thyme until well combined.

 Gently separate the skin from breast of chicken, and rub some of the butter mixture under the skin on each side.
 Rub a bit more butter on top of the chicken skin, wings, and legs.
 Season with sea salt and freshly cracked pepper, to taste.

 Fill the cavity with 2 orange wedges, 1 onion wedge, one garlic clove, and the thyme sprigs.
 Tie legs together with kitchen twine.
-Scatter remaining oranges and onions around chicken.
-Dot oranges and onions with a touch of remaining butter mixture.
+Scatter remaining oranges and onions around the chicken.
+Dot oranges and onions with a touch of the remaining butter mixture.